 It is best to start your LLC before you purchase a rental home.
 This can help alleviate lender issues that arise when trying to transfer your property title to an LLC.
 It will also keep you from having to update and resign current leases.

-However, if you already own an active rental, you still want to get your LLC started ASAP.
-If you are sued before your LLC is approved, the title is transferred, a separate bank account is made, or before you update leases, your assets are at risk.
+However, if you already own an active rental, you’ll still want to form your LLC ASAP.
+If you are sued before your LLC is approved, the title is transferred, a separate bank account is made, or you update leases, your assets are at risk.

-You should also weigh the risks of waiting to create an LLC if you are starting the process in the last 2-3 months of the year.
-For example, if you formed your LLC in December, you would be required to file two separate tax reports (one for January – November as a sole proprietor, and one for December as an LLC).
+You should also weigh the risks of waiting to create an LLC if you start the process in the last 2-3 months of the year.
+For example, if you formed your LLC in December, you would be required to file two separate tax reports (one for January – November as a sole proprietor and one for December as an LLC).

 Should I Have Multiple LLCs?